iswei/MangoDB-Node-Demo/README.md

 # MangoDB-Node-Demo
-use for MongoDB + Mongoosejs
+use for MongoDB + Mongoosejs + mongoose-simpledb

 MIT License, used for demo and learning purposes